peachpiecompiler/peachpie-blazor/README.md

 There is a rough overview of the possible plans for the future:

-- Make rendering with the **PhpScriptProvider** enough efficient in order to remove **PhpComponent** and make the usage even more transparent.
+- Make rendering with the **PhpScriptProvider** efficient enough in order to remove **PhpComponent** and make the usage even more transparent.
 - Figure out the support for databases.
 - Move WordPress to a client side.

 ## Documentation

 Detailed information about the solution, the library, and the functionality can be found in *docs* folders.
 Advanced features of the integration are shown there.
 There can be some missing information about any part of the whole project.
-If you can ask about something, feel free to contact me and I will add these information to the folder for future interested people.
+If you can ask about something, feel free to contact me, and I will add this information to the folder for future interested people.

 ## Release

-This is a first version of the integration.
+This is the first version of the integration.
 The API and functionality might still change to improve the advantages.
-The sources compilation should work, feel free to contact me (husaktomas98@google.com) to get more information about this project.
+The sources compilation should work, feel free to contact me ([husaktomas98@google.com](mailto:husaktomas98@google.com)) to get more information about this project.